r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

     This includes Java 21 and cmake, currently 4.0.0.
     OpenMPI is installed for Rmpi, bigGP and pbdMPI, currently 5.0.7.
 - Package INLA is installed -- requires a binary install on Macs.
+- Recently the CRAN M1 checks have OpenMP enabled (it is only available for older compilers).

 Packages with non-default installs: